A Podcast about Language, Art, and Pedagogy

 “The remix artist, i.e. the postproduction medium who has access to Source Material Everywhere, must out of necessity, intuitively jam with all forms of multimedia language in order to create fictional versions of their creative self.”Mark Amerika, remixthebook

-The podcast features our conversations with talented international writers, scholars, and artists.
-As writing instructors, we often link these discussions back to pedagogy and the composition classroom as we consider how to meet our students in the digital age.
+The podcast features conversations with talented international writers, scholars, and artists.
+As a writing instructor, I often link these discussions back to pedagogy and the composition classroom as I consider how to meet my students in the digital age.

 Our goal should not be to choose one pedagogy over another, but rather to consider how we can recombine them—remix them—in ways that can enable us to develop a more nuanced and complex view of what it means to teach composition in the contemporary digital moment.Jason Palmeri, Remixing Composition

 Whether you’re a student or instructor, writer or artist, Writing Remix has something for you.
 Welcome to the REMIX!